By Cheree Scott

 There is nothing worse than a messy and uncoordinated office when it comes to turning off a potential client.
 The impression will be that the person in charge also has this same approach, so why would anyone want to place their business in his or her hands?
 Read on for six themes you can use to style your office space that will pull together a coordinated look and give you that wow factor.

 1. Monochromatic Look

 Follow the guidelines set by your building; if it is in a modern space then pick up on this theme by using monochrome for a sleek look.
-Black and white flooring, or white walls with a feature wall will make a big impact on visitors.
+Black and white flooring or engineered bamboo flooring, or white walls with a feature wall will make a big impact on visitors.
 Concealed storage space in black will hide away the office clutter, and add some key wall prints by Beardsley or a floor to ceiling black and white photograph, keeping the look minimal.
 Furniture and accessories can be rented or supplied by professional stylists, so if you want to change around the décor from time to time to keep that surprise factor, that is very easy to arrange.

 2. Eco Theme

 Plants literally breathe life into any living space, but don’t just make do with the odd potted palm on the side.
 Welcome your clients with groupings of foliage plants, screens made from natural fibers, or a rest area with an indoor water feature, and set the tone with green and white furniture and accessories.
 Use wooden furniture and tropical prints of exotic birds or beautifully colored flowers to get your rainforest theme across.
 If you know a talented artist you can also have a trompe-l’oeil or “trick of the eye” painting on one wall so it looks as though you are in the middle of a forest or by a waterfall.